Miller Creek Trail

 Keep a sharp eye out for evidence of fossilized trees.
 After a couple of miles, look for small pieces of petrified wood on the trail.
 Watch for outcroppings of brown dirt above the trail on the left.
 You'll pass a number of fossilized trees standing upright in the dirt.
 Also, as you continue, watch for specimens each time a tributary creek flows down from the left.

 Around 55 million years ago, Yellowstone entered a volcanically-active phase.
 Ashes, mud flows, and breccia from the Absaroka Range entombed the trees that were thriving in this area.
 As the volcanic matter cooled, cracks formed and water seeped through.
 This water picked up silica from the surrounding rock and was then soaked up by the tree material, causing the silica to be deposited in each dead tree cell.
 Over thousands of years the tree decayed away entirely, leaving only the hard rock behind.
 Please remember, collecting specimens is absolutely forbidden!

 At the 7.9 mile mark Miller Creek Trail terminates as it reaches a trail junction with the Canoe Lake Trail and the Bootjack Gap Trail.

 Thanks to guidebook author, Tom Carter, for sharing this trail description.
-To learn more about visiting Yellowstone, check out his book, Day Hiking Yellowstone
+To learn more about visiting Yellowstone, check out his book, Day Hiking Yellowstone.

 Run this trail?